-The New Grand Chessboard
+The Three Grand Chessboards

 On the 25th of January, 1904, a British geographer stood before the Royal Geographical Society in London and redrew the map of the world.
 Sir Halford John Mackinder’s argument was deceptively simple: For four centuries, sea power had ruled the world from maritime empires.
 But the railroad changed everything.
 A continent stitched together by rail and road could move armies and resources across its interior faster than ships could carry them around its edges, and the largest such interior on earth lay in the heart of Eurasia — a vast continental fortress, inaccessible to navies.
 Mackinder called this the pivot area.
 Whoever organized the pivot area, he warned, could outbuild and outlast any maritime power.